Twin Star Exorcists: Manga

-Yoshiaki Sukeno began serializing the manga in Shueisha's Jump Square magazine on October 4, 2013.
+Written and illustrated by Yoshiaki Sukeno, Twin Star Exorcists started in Shueisha's Jump Square magazine on November 2, 2013.
 A special chapter was published in Weekly Shōnen Jump in April 2016.
+The series finished after nearly eleven years on September 4, 2024.
+Shueisha collected its chapters in 35 tankōbon volumes, released from February 4, 2014, to November 1, 2024.

 Viz Media licensed the series for publication in North America, with the first volume released on July 7, 2015.